rydmike/rydmike.github.io/colorscheme.md

 ### Flexfold Demo App Uses FlexColorScheme

 The Flexfold web demo app uses the **FlexColorScheme** package for all of its theming.
-The Flexfold demo just has quite a bit much more surface areas visible that uses color branded surfaces, this tends to look a bit cooler than the above phone images, even when they are run as web apps.
-It might not seem so when looking at the phone screenshots above, but yes the Flexfold demo app is really using exactly the same themes via the **FlexColorScheme** package, proving that it can look pretty cool, like this:
+It just has more surface area visible that use color branded surfaces and backgrounds.
+This tends to look a bit cooler than the above phone images, even when they are run as web apps.
+It might not seem so when looking at the phone screenshots above, but yes the Flexfold demo app is using exactly the same themes via the **FlexColorScheme** package, proving that it can look pretty cool, like this:

 <img src="https://rydmike.com/assets/FoldTheme1.gif?raw=true" alt="FlexColorScheme" width="800"/>